roryp/echo-server-repo/README.md

 - Implement custom MCP tools for specialized functionality
 - Add support for streaming responses
 - Create more sophisticated agent workflows using LangChain4j
+- Develop a frontend UI for interacting with the Echo Server
+- Implement user authentication and rate limiting

 ---